 Families are given the opportunity to visit the service before they make a decision to proceed with the referral.

-All referrals are documented and discussed at monthly ATD meetings and decisions are agreed as to whether child meets the criteria for admission (see criteria for Admissions here)
+All referrals are examined, documented and discussed at our Child and Family Review Meeting and decisions are agreed as to whether the child meets the criteria for admission.
+Members of the committee include the interdisciplinary team of our Hospice Care Team.
+See criteria for Admissions here

 Two members of the team visit the family at home to:

-- Discuss key aspect of the service and to discuss the application and or admission process
+- Discuss key aspects of the service and to discuss the application and or admission process

 - Explain the range and function of the service’s child protection and welfare policy and procedures to the child’s family.